Our Policy Statement

 Our websites and mobile applications may contain links to websites owned and operated by other organisations.
 When you click on one of these links, you are moving to another website.
 Unless stated otherwise, we are not responsible for the privacy practices of, or any content on, those linked websites.
 We encourage you to read the privacy policies and other terms that apply to those websites as they may differ from this Policy, and if you have any privacy concerns, we encourage you to contact those website providers directly.

-If you wish to seek access to and correction of your personal information that we hold about you, please contact our Privacy Officer using the contact details set out below.
+If you wish to seek access to, correct or delete your personal information that we hold about you, please contact our Privacy Officer using the contact details set out below.
 Depending on the nature of your request, we may ask you to provide us further information in order to verify your identity and ask you to put in writing the information you require.

-There may be instances where we cannot grant you access to the personal information we hold, for example, if a legal exception applies or where granting access would interfere with the privacy of others or result in a breach of confidentiality.
-If that happens we will give you written reasons for refusal.
+There may be instances where we cannot grant you access to, or are not able to delete, the personal information we hold, for example, if a legal exception applies or where granting access would interfere with the privacy of others or result in a breach of confidentiality, or where we are required to retain or cannot delete the information for legal or regulatory compliance reasons.
+If that happens, we will give you written reasons for refusal (if permitted by law to do so).

 In the case of requesting access to CCTV footage, we have a corporate procedure, developed to conform with the Privacy Act that governs our use and release of CCTV footage.
 It may also be the case that we are unable to release CCTV footage if there is an investigation or legal action pending.

-We will not charge you for requesting access or corrections to your personal information, however we may recover reasonable expenses associated with providing you with access to your personal information.
+We will not charge you for requesting access to, corrections or deletion of your personal information, however we may recover reasonable expenses associated with providing you with access to your personal information.

 Complaints and concerns about your privacy